shounakshastri/shounakshastri.github.io/_blogposts/WordPrediction-Part4.md

             h5("3.
 You can try copying a longer sentence to see what is the prediction."), h5("4.
 The app can process pentagrams i.e. it can predict the 5th word based on the previous 4.")
         ),

-        # Show a plot of the generated distribution
+        # Main panel with the textbox for input and the output
         mainPanel(

                 tabPanel("predict",